Micron shares fall as demand recovery 'off to slow start'

-Sept 28 (Reuters) - Micron Technology's MU.O first-quarter loss forecast has triggered concerns of a sluggish recovery in the memory chip maker's end-markets such as data centers, sending its shares down about 5% in premarket trading on Thursday.
+Sept 28 (Reuters) - Micron Technology's MU.O first-quarter loss forecast has triggered concerns of a sluggish recovery in the memory chip maker's end-markets such as data centers, sending its shares down over 5% in early trading on Thursday.

 The company on Wednesday forecast a bigger loss than analysts had expected and a return to positive gross margin in the second half of fiscal 2024, later than Wall Street expectations for the first half.